Restricted Activities for Registered Dietitians and Registered Nutritionists

 - 10(1)(g) “to distribute without payment, for the purposes of nutritional support or medical nutrition therapy, drugs regulated by a schedule to the Pharmaceutical Profession Act and pursuant to a prescription, if required by the Pharmaceutical Profession Act.”

 Registered Dietitians and Registered Nutritionists require special authorization from the College to perform these restricted activities.
-If you want to know if a Registered Dietitian or Registered Nutritionist is authorized to perform any restricted activities, you can ask to see their practice permit, which lists their authorized restricted activities, you can access the Registrant Directory which lists restricted activities for regulated members, or you can contact the College office for verification.
+If you want to know if a Registered Dietitian or Registered Nutritionist is authorized to perform any restricted activities, you can ask to see their practice permit, which lists their authorized restricted activities, you can access the Public Register which lists restricted activities for regulated members, or you can contact the College office for verification.

 Restricted activities may only be performed by regulated members who have been authorized by the College to perform them.
 Regulated members can contact the College to obtain the required forms.
 To receive authorization, the following must be submitted to the College of Dietitians of Alberta: